Kelis

-Kelis released her debut studio album Kaleidoscope with Virgin Records on December 7, 1999.
-Inspired by jazz and disco music from the 1970s, the album was a critical and international success.
-It spawned three singles: "Caught Out There", "Good Stuff", and "Get Along with You".
-The album reached number 43 in the United Kingdom, becoming her first album to be certified gold.
-She left her label Virgin Records after its follow-up Wanderland (2001) received little sales attention and no U.S. release until 2019.
-In 2003, Kelis released her third studio album Tasty.
-The album produced the singles "Milkshake", "Trick Me", "Millionaire" (featuring André 3000), and "In Public" (featuring Nas).
-The album earned the singer commercial prominence.
-Her fourth album, Kelis Was Here (2006), was preceded by the lead single "Bossy" (featuring Too Short) and reached number 10 on the Billboard 200.
-Kelis took a hiatus from music after its release, venturing into culinary arts at Le Cordon Bleu.
-She later signed with will.i.am and began recording her fifth album, Flesh Tone, which was released in 2010.
-The album spawned four singles, including "Acapella" and "4th of July (Fireworks)", which were successful on the US Hot Dance Club Songs chart and the UK Dance Singles Chart.
-Kelis' neo soul-inspired sixth studio album Food (2014) became her second top-20 album in the UK and spawned three singles: "Jerk Ribs", "Rumble" and "Friday Fish Fry".
+Rogers' debut studio album, Kaleidoscope (1999), was inspired by jazz and disco music from the 1970s.
+Despite critical acclaim, the album was met with domestic commercial failure; it instead found moderate success on international charts.
+Led by her first Billboard Hot 100 entry as a lead artist, "Caught Out There", the album peaked at number 43 on the UK Albums Chart and earned gold certification by the country's British Phonographic Industry (BPI).
+She parted ways with Virgin Records after her second album, Wanderland (2001) also received poor sales—not seeing a domestic release until 2019.
+After signing with the Neptunes' Star Trak Entertainment, Rogers third studio album, Tasty (2003), served as her commercial breakthrough and was met with continued critical praise.
+Its lead single, "Milkshake", peaked at number three on the Billboard Hot 100; the song and its follow-up, "Trick Me", both peaked at number two on the UK singles chart.
+Her fourth album, Kelis Was Here (2006), was supported by the US top 20 single "Bossy" (featuring Too Short), and peaked at number ten on the Billboard 200.
+Following its release, she took a hiatus from recording and ventured into culinary arts at Le Cordon Bleu.

+She later signed with will.i.am Music Group to release her fifth album, Flesh Tone (2010), which explored electronic music.
+Two of its singles, "Acapella" and "4th of July (Fireworks)" found success on the US Hot Dance Club Songs chart and the UK Dance Singles Chart.
+Tying-in with her culinary career, she released her sixth studio album Food (2014), which became her second top-20 album in the UK and spawned three singles: "Jerk Ribs", "Rumble" and "Friday Fish Fry".
+The album explored a neo soul recording style.

-Kelis has been recognized at the Brit Awards, Q Awards, NME Awards, and Grammy Awards ceremonies.
-Her musical output, both as a lead and featured artist, encompasses various genres.
-She has collaborated with R&B and hip hop acts including Busta Rhymes and Clipse; electronic and dance producers such as Calvin Harris, Timo Maas, and Richard X; pop and rock acts Enrique Iglesias and No Doubt; and indie and alternative musicians including Björk and Dave Sitek.
+Rogers has been recognized at the Brit Awards, Q Awards, NME Awards, and Grammy Awards.
+Her musical output as a lead and featured artist encompasses various genres.
+She has collaborated with R&B and hip hop acts including Nas (whom she married in 2003), Busta Rhymes, Outkast, and Puff Daddy; electronic and dance producers such as Calvin Harris, Disclosure, Giorgio Moroder, Timo Maas, and Richard X; pop and rock acts Enrique Iglesias, Duran Duran, and No Doubt; and indie and alternative musicians including Björk and Dave Sitek.
 She has sold 6 million records worldwide and has had particular success in the United Kingdom, where ten of her singles have peaked within the top ten of the UK Singles Chart.